 AY: Unreal Tournament was my other favourite, as I was passionate about FPS games and just loved what the team at Epic had done with the Unreal engine, though we faced an uphill battle in promoting the game as Quake was the dominate FPS title of the time.
 Once again we did some innovative things with our marketing, creating limited edition red packaging for Australia and had several trophies built that mirrored the box image, which were then used for tournament promotions throughout Australia when targeting the core FPS audience.
 They were both fabulous products and a pleasure to have been a part of their history in Australia.

 EF: When the industry was in its infancy, there were some interesting surprises like that, where some titles would touch a nerve with the consumer.
 Oddworld was like that, as it was essentially a 2D platformer in a period dominated by 3D graphics.
 We brought out the game and the Abe character connected, and I still remember the billboards we put up all around Sydney with Abe farting.
 You could get away with that back then, but the industry is a bit more corporate now and you need to be a little more conscious of what you're doing, but we got away with a lot more back then than we could now.

-How did the work environment at the GT Interactive office in Australia change over the years you were there?
+How did the work environment change over the years?